-- 3.2 Local authorities have a good degree of flexibility in terms of how they approach plan making, but typically this will take the form of an individual Local Plan such as the West Oxfordshire Local Plan 2031.2 - 3.3 Plans can also be produced on a joint basis such as the emerging South Oxfordshire and Vale of White Horse Joint Local Plan3. - 3.4 Local authorities can also prepare more focused and 'area-specific' plans such as Area Action Plans (AAPs) which provide detailed planning strategies for particular locations.
-The District Council is currently in the process of preparing an Area Action Plan for Salt Cross Garden Village near Eynsham which is expected to be adopted during 2025. - 3.5 The preliminary plan-making stage involves initial survey work to enable a good understanding of the key characteristics of the local area including population, transport, physical, economic, social and environmental characteristics.
-These issues are often addressed within a document known as a Sustainability Appraisal (SA) Scoping Report which is made available for focused consultation over a period of at least 4 weeks.
-The Council's most recent SA scoping report is available online4. - 3.6 Also at this preliminary stage, the Council prepares its Local Development Scheme (LDS) setting out what planning documents it is proposing to produce and when.
-The LDS is formally reported through the Council's Executive, thereby allowing for comments to be made at that stage before being finalised and made publicly available.
-The Council's most recent LDS is available online5. - 3.7 Following on from this, there are five main stages in the plan-making process (see Figure 1) with most consultation taking place during the first, informal stage of plan preparation (Regulation 18). - 3.8 At this stage, local authorities have considerable flexibility in terms of what they consult on and how they go about it.
-The main objective is to develop a strong understanding of the
+- 3.2 Local authorities have a good degree of flexibility in terms of how they approach plan making, but typically this will take the form of an individual Local Plan such as the West Oxfordshire Local Plan 2031.2 - 3.3 Plans can also be produced on a joint basis such as the emerging Oxfordshire Plan 2050 which will provide an overarching planning framework for the whole county3. - 3.4 Local authorities can also prepare more focused and 'area-specific' plans such as Area Action Plans (AAPs) which provide detailed planning strategies for particular locations.
+The District Council is currently in the process of preparing an Area Action Plan for the Oxfordshire Cotswolds Garden Village near Eynsham. - 3.5 The preliminary plan-making stage involves initial survey work to enable a good understanding of the key characteristics of the local area including population, transport, physical, economic, social and environmental characteristics.
+We often address these issues within a document known as a Sustainability Appraisal (SA) Scoping Report which is made available for consultation over a period of at least 4 weeks. - 3.6 Also at this preliminary stage, the Council prepares its Local Development Scheme (LDS) setting out what planning documents it is proposing to produce and when.
+The LDS is formally reported through the Council's Cabinet, thereby allowing for comments to be made at that stage before being finalised and made publicly available. - 3.7 Following on from this, there are five main stages in the plan-making process (see Figure 1) with most consultation taking place during the first, informal stage of plan preparation (Regulation 18). - 3.8 At this stage, local authorities have considerable flexibility in terms of what they consult on and how they go about it.
+The main objective is to develop a strong understanding of the local area and its future needs and to start considering different possible options for addressing these.